 Find registered childcare near you

-Pre-school groups, also known as playgroups or sessional groups, provide play time and early education to under-fives.
+Pre-schools provide early education to under-fives.
 Groups which are open for two hours or more a day must be registered with Ofsted.

-- are mostly non-profit making and run by a committee of volunteers
+• are often non-profit making and run by a committee of volunteers.
+Some private businesses also operate pre-schools.

 How can I apply for a place?